Layouts

 By combining layout features like sections and columns, vertical and horizontal stacks, and dynamic size properties, users can build highly responsive applications in Superblocks.
 This also includes making apps fully responsive to the window size across desktop, tablet, and mobile.

-From example, to accomodate different window sizes for desktop apps, sections can be made to atomatically expand or shrink to fit the browser with Fill viewport.
+From example, to accomodate different window sizes for desktop apps, sections can be made to automatically expand or shrink to fit the browser with Fill viewport.
 Alternatively, to optimize apps for tablet and mobile screens, set Stack columns at to configure columns within a section to stack vertically at specific breakpoints.

 Fixed headers